July 24th, 2024 by Elma Jane

 April 23rd, 2018 by Admin

-credit-card-processing-service-national-transaction-corporationHave you ever had issues with your credit card processing service only to get turned around and around by the rep on the phone?
+credit-card-processing-service-national-transaction-corporationHave you ever had issues with your credit card processing provider only to get turned around and around by the rep on the phone?
+IF you can even get someone on the phone.
 You hang up feeling frustrated, angry, and without any answers.

 Sometimes it’s a small problem, but what happens when they “misplace” your money, or there’s a problem with your account and you can’t receive any payments – and no amount of calling, emailing, or “chatting” seems to help you resolve anything?

-There’s a better alternative to credit card payment processing, a company that’s been around for a long time, and is backed by one of the biggest banks in the country: National Transaction Corporation.
-And we have live, knowledgeable, friendly people waiting to pick up your calls and help you with your questions – no runaround, no excuses, no delays.
+There’s a better alternative to credit card payment processing, a company that’s been around for a long time, and is backed by one of the biggest banks in the country.
+National Transaction Corporation.
+And we have live, knowledgeable, friendly advisors waiting to pick up your calls and help you with your questions – no runaround, no excuses, no delays.

 That’s the NTC way: Help when you need it, on a human level.

-You may have had to make a lot of phone calls about chargebacks if you are using one of the more familiar service providers like PayPal and Square.
+You may have had to make a lot of phone calls about chargebacks if you are using one of the more familiar service providers like PayPal, Stripe or Square.
 Chargebacks are a primary cause of business owners’ complaints with these companies, because these services will usually side with the cardholder in the event of a dispute as they arbitrate the chargeback themselves.

 NTC does business fairly and sensibly.
-When you process your credit card sales through NTC, you will be dealing with Visa or other credit card companies directly.
+When you process your credit card sales through NTC, you will be dealing with Visa, MasterCard, American Express or other credit card companies directly.

 When you work with those other service providers, you may be worried about where your money might end up – especially if you’ve read all the nightmarish complaints that business owners like you have posted on trusted sites like the Better Business Bureau and Consumer Affairs.

-Imagine you’re making a money transfer, and the cash seems to disappear?
+Imagine you’ve processed a credit card transaction, and the cash seems to disappear?
 You call and you write and you chat, but no one has anything helpful to offer you and you wonder just where your money went, and what will happen to it now.

 NTC knows that’s not how you build trust with your customers.
 We pride ourselves on our outstanding customer support, ease of use of our services, and the confidence and integrity that comes from being backed by one of the biggest banks in the country, US Bank.